 - Finished a course by Michelle from Making Sense of Cents called Making Sense of Affiliate Marketing! <— a seriously amazing investment!
 Michelle makes over $50,000 A MONTH in affiliate income.
 Part of the investment in the course is a private Facebook group that is very engaged and Michelle offers her assistance in there on a regular basis.

 - Put together my launch plan for Busy Moms Building using Abby Lawson’s course Book Boss!
 Once my book launch is done I plan on sharing exactly what I did with everyone.

 - Launch my eBook Busy Moms Building on September 29th!
 If I did $500 or more in sales between then and October 1st, I would be thrilled! <— Get on the list to be the first to hear about the launch: Busy Moms Building Online Businesses

 - Grow my email list from 2,607 to 3,000.

 I will be starting a Mama mastermind with my business coach later this month.
 I am super excited to meet new Mama CEOs and make plans for 2017!

 Update: Busy Moms Building has Launched!

-I’m so excited to announce that my eBook Busy Moms Building has officially launched!
+I’m so excited to announce that my course Busy Moms Building has officially launched!
 Plus, I’ve put together a complete course on how to leverage Pinterest to drive email subscribers.
 It’s called Pin Practical!